 The Otavalo market is one of the best known markets in South America.
 It dates back to pre-Inca times when indigenous people would arrive from all over Ecuador to trade or sell their goods.
 You can shop for textiles, jewelry, musical instruments, leather goods, and hand-painted platters and trays, and experience a mix of traditional and modern Ecuadorian culture.

 After the market, you will continue further north to the city of Ibarra to start the train ride that travels on an early 20th century railroad system, built to connect the northern Andes and the Pacific coast.
 A two-hour ride, dropping from over 8,000 feet to almost half this altitude, embraces high altitude vegetation, dry zones with bromeliad and pear cacti, ending in a sub-tropical zone with sugar cane plantations.
-The main attraction of this ride is travelling through tunnels and bridges following the Ambi River Canyon.
+The main attraction of this ride is traveling through tunnels and bridges following the Ambi River Canyon.
 Upon arrival in Salinas, an Afro-Ecuadorian village, you will enjoy lunch and an enriching cultural experience.
 Overnight at Hotel Quito in Quito.
 (B,L)

 Morning transfer to the airport in Quito for the flight to Galapagos.
 Passengers are picked up at the airport by our guides and taken on a ten minute bus ride to the pier to board the M/V Galapagos Legend.